Dan-Zed/multicam_view/docs/architecture.md

 - Video configuration for streaming (720p with continuous autofocus)
 - Still configuration for high-resolution capture (4056x3040 with one-time autofocus)

-### 4. State Pattern
+### 4. Strategy Pattern

-The camera system has different states:
+The application uses different strategies for error handling:
-- Four-in-one preview mode (showing all cameras)
+- Creating fallback images when camera operations fail
-- Individual camera selected
+- Degrading gracefully when some operations succeed and others fail
-- Capturing high-resolution images
+- Retrying critical operations

 ## Thread Management